mieweb/docs/content/general-functionality/system-administration/interfaces/device-interface-vital-signs.md

     * Vital signs will appear on page.
 * Select the add button for the correct set of vitals.
 (Note: if the device is being kept clean your results should be the only ones listed)
 * Select and submit button and vital signs will be saved to the encounter and appear on page.
-* Select Clear Device button.
+* Select the Clear Device button.
-* Scroll to bottom of page and select submit to save vital signs to chart.
+* Scroll to the bottom of the page and select submit to save vital signs to chart.
 * Please note that for metrics the process above is the preferred method for entering vital signs
 * Take patient's vital signs.